Financial assistance

 For a severe and prolonged impairment.
 The form is signed by a doctor.
 It unlocks the HATC and is transferable to a caregiver.

-• Unlocks other credits
+• Unlocks the HATC

 • Transferable to a caregiver

-5. Permanent Medical
+4. Permanent Medical

 Medical expenses